asimihsan/notes/[course] natural language processing.md

     -   It is **linear** with respect to sentence length.
     -   Much better than brute force, which was $O(|S|^n)$.

+#### Summary

+-   HMM taggers are **very simple to train**.
+    -   Just compile counts from training corpus, calculate MLEs.
+-   Perform relatively well, over 90% on named entity recognition.
+-   Main difficulty is modelling: e(word|tag), especially if words are low-frequency.
+    -   One approach is to group low-frequency words into classes, but very clumsy and heuristic.
+    -   When words are complex even worse.
+    -   Later in the course we develop more complex methods.

 ### Readings

 #### Speech and Language Processing, Chapter 3 (Words and Transducers)